ClarytyLLC/docs/src/docs/automate-studio/getting-started/README.md

 **To test the flow:**

-1. Click the little _bug_ icon in the information pane, on the right, to enable the display of debug messages.
+1. Click the _bug_ icon in the information pane, on the right, to enable the display of debug messages.

    ![debug button](debug.png)